 Utilization is calculated as (Availability - Unavailability) - (Job Allocations + Travel Time) within the current "View" selected (i.e., the viewing period set in the console swimlanes).

 Unavailability includes "Activities."
 The resource that is least utilized is the one with the highest value after this calculation.

-Resources tagged with attributes (skills, accreditations etc.) are marked with a special icon in the available resources panel.
-Mouse over this icon to reveal their attributes.
-Current attributes are colored blue—those out-of-date are colored red (and have the expiry date included).
+When a resource is tagged (with skills, accreditations, etc.), they appear marked with a special icon in the available resources panel.
+Mouse over this icon to reveal their skills.
+Current skills are colored blue—those out-of-date are colored red (and have the expiry date included).

 Figure 7.
-Viewing a resource tagged with an attribute.
+Viewing a resource tagged with a skill tag.

 Identifying Periods of Availability and Unavailability

 Periods, where a resource is available, are displayed in white blocks in the swimlane.

 Periods of time where a resource is unavailable (or is scheduled to become unavailable), are represented as blocks of gray.

 Figure 8.
 The swimlane showing periods of availability (white), activity (purple) and unavailability (shades of gray).